-It is with great sadness that I found out today, rather belatedly, that one of our editors, J. Ray Ballinger, passed last year (iCNN story here).
-Ray was one of the very first to embrace online education, starting MRItutor.org in 1994, and as such is one of the fathers of what we now recognise as open access education.
+It is with great sadness that I found out today, rather belatedly, that one of our past editors, J. Ray Ballinger, passed last year.
+Ray was one of the very first to embrace online education, starting MRItutor.org in 1994, and as such is one of the fathers of what we now recognize as open-access education.

 In 2007, shortly after opening Radiopaedia.org to the world I reached out to Ray and asked if he would be interested in contributing.
 He replied: